Chesapeake Bay Retriever vs Labrador Retriever

 The Chesapeake Bay Retriever is known for being a high-energy sporting breed with a distinctive personality.
 Sporting breeds like the Chesapeake Bay Retriever are typically friendly, eager to please, and excellent with families.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever benefits from care tailored to its physical and behavioral profile.
 Let's examine the important details.

 With Family Members